 In 2006, the Marlins signed him and put him at AAA Albuquerque where yet again mashed to the tune of a .998 OPS in 71 games.
 He was let go in July in order to pursue an opportunity in the Korean Baseball League (stats not available.)
 Apparently, though, the Marlins still wanted him back at AAA in 2007, where he had a .943 OPS in 139 games.
 This afforded him an opportunity in the Japanese baseball leagues with the Hiroshima Carp.
 His first year with the Carp went OK, but he only had a .755 OPS.
 The next season he was terrible with only a .628 OPS and returned home after the season to retire.

-It's fair to say that Seabol definitely deserved better.
-He just never got a fair shake, honestly.
+It's fair to say that Seabol definitely deserved better chance in his playing career.
+He just never got a fair shake, honestly, by MLB teams.
 He seemed to be a defensive-neutral player at both first and third base and could certainly hit for a good deal of power.
-It's hard to say he was a true 4-A player (someone too good for AAA but not good enough for the Majors) because he seemed always blocked in what ever organization he signed with.
+It's hard to say he was a true 4-A player - someone that's too good for AAA but not good enough for the Majors.
+He seemed always blocked in what ever organization he signed with.
 He just had tough luck, though he made OK money at AAA.
-I'm not sure what he's doing now, but he had a decent baseball career and at least got his cup of coffee in the Majors.
+He had a decent baseball playing career and at least got his cup of coffee in the Majors.

 Photo credit: Wikimedia Commons